yveskerwyn/jumpscale/2-ays_setup.md

 # Remote AYS Setup

-Execute the below steps from an environment with JumpScale 9.2.1 installed, as documented in [Bootstrap](1-bootstrap.md).
+Execute the below steps from a remote machine with JumpScale 9.2.1 installed, as documented in [Bootstrap](1-bootstrap.md).

 > It is currently only supported to install AYS server on a virtual machine in another cloud space than the cloud space from which you execute the below steps.
 IF you need to install AYS on a virtual machine in the same cloud space it is recommended do a local installation.